robin-thomas/nubox-ext/README.md

 * *nuBox* is tested only on version 3.6.0 of Python.
 Any different version might lead to unexpected outputs.
 * If your *Python* binary is not stored at `/usr/bin/python3.6`, make a symmlink to that location so that the host can run.
 * All run-time errors happening in the host will be stored at `host/err.log` along with the stack trace.
+* If the host crashed because of any of the above reasons, just restart the extension (after fixing the issue).

 **Free Software, Hell Yeah!**